 Designed both for security, grandeur and clothes drying, window grills are a multi-purpose feature of building exteriors in Bangladesh that provide more than just something to look at out of the window.

-Reza Mazumder is the Editor-in-Chief of The Monsoon Project, and a third year undergraduate student studying a Bachelor of Asian Studies and a Bachelor of Arts at the Australian National University.
+Reza Mazumder is the Editor-in-Chief of The Monsoon Project, and a third year undergraduate student studying a Bachelor of Asian Studies at the Australian National University.